Factoring Fees - APY or Cost of Doing Business?

 $100,000 | $30,000 (30%) | $3,000 | $27,000 (27%) |

-This is how smart operators look at it.
-They treat the factoring fee as part of the cost of goods sold, just like freight, packaging, or marketing expenses.
+Factoring fees are a cost of goods sold (COGS), just like freight, packaging, or marketing expenses.
 If the remaining margin supports your business model, then factoring is simply a tactical expense to unlock growth.

 Factoring works especially well for businesses that: